stevepopovich/stevepopovich/README.md

 I like positive, fast moving teams.

-I like phones with good battery life and refresh rate screens.
+I like phones with good battery life and high refresh rate screens.

 I like these GIFs